jasonincanada/aoc-2022/Journal.md

 }
 ```

-This was the first day (first time ever actually) that I've used AI-generated code, and by simply asking it a question, no less:
+This was the first day (first time ever actually) that I've used AI-generated code, and by simply asking it a question:

 ```rust
 // me: "Write a Rust function that converts a string of digits into a Vec<u32>"